-With modern design, world class engineering and unparalleled style, a latest-generation, slimline sliding door can transform your home.
-However, as you do your research to find the perfect sliding door you may get confused by some of the terminology.
+With a modern design, world-class engineering and unparalleled style, a latest-generation, a slimline sliding door can transform your home.
+However, as you do your research to find the perfect sliding door you may get confused by some of the terminologies.
 So we’ve put together this glossary of terms.

 Sliding Doors Glossary of Terms.